cue-lang/cue/doc/tutorial/kubernetes/README.md

 ```

-Now that we have the Kubernetes definitions in `pkg`, we can import and use them:
+Now that we have the Kubernetes definitions in our module, we can import and use them:

 ```
 $ cat <<EOF > k8s_defs.cue